funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 ### Factional Abilities

 * Dark God's Command: At the start of the game, you will learn the identity of The Chosen One.
-* Conversion (only usable if the game starts with 15 or more players): Once per game, during the night, one of you may recruit one target player to your faction. *(This ability will have no effect if your target is The Chosen One.)* The target player's role does not change. *(The target player will not lose their abilities.)* If the target is a member of the town faction, then they leave the town faction and exclusively join the Death Cult.
+* Conversion (only usable if the game starts with 15 or more players): Once per game, during the night, one of you may recruit one target player to your faction. *(This ability will have no effect if your target is The Chosen One.)* The target player's role does not change. *(The target player will not lose their abilities.)* If the target is a member of the village faction, then they leave the village faction and exclusively join the Death Cult.
 Otherwise, they join the Death Cult in addition to their current faction. *(In this case, they will keep the abilities of their previous faction, like private communication.
 This is in addition to gaining access to the Death Cult factional abilities.
 This player can only win if The Death Cult and their original faction both win.
 The recruited player is not obligated to disclose their true role or otherwise cooperate with the Death Cult.
 The Death Cult is not obligated to tell this player the identity of The Chosen One.)*
 * Congregation: You have private communication with all living and dead members of your faction.

-**You win when The Chosen One is eliminated and more than half of the Scions of Death have been killed by the town, in any order. *(This victory does not end the game or prevent other factions from winning.)***
+**You win when The Chosen One is eliminated and more than half of the Scions of Death have been killed by the village, in any order. *(This victory does not end the game or prevent other factions from winning.)***

 ### Roles

 > ##### Scion of Death
 >
-> To win, you need the town to lynch The Chosen One...
+> You are a Scion of Death!
+To win, you need the village to lynch The Chosen One...
 AND yourself!
 If you die in any way other than lynching, you are likely (or guaranteed!) to lose.
 (You can also win if the Slayer kills you at night.)
-Whether you win or lose, the rest of the town will continue its grim struggle.
+Whether you win or lose, the rest of the village will continue its grim struggle.
 Other factions can still win in addition to you winning.
 >
 > * Dark God's Favor: Whenever a faction has killed at least half of the Scions of Death in the game, that faction gains their Dark God's Favor ability, if they have one.
 No one will be explicitly told if anyone has gained this ability.
 > * Ultimate Deception: At any time, you may choose any role in the game.
 If you die, then your role will be revealed as the chosen role instead of the truth. *(This will not affect the outcome of investigations while you are still alive.)*